- Download our Moving to Bangkok Guide (PDF)

 The Songkran Festival is a three-day celebration of the traditional Thai New Year.
-People all over the city douse each other with water in a symbolic ceremony of purification and cleansing for the coming year.
-It's a great way for expats who aren’t afraid to get wet to enjoy Thai culture.
+The festival was extended to seven days in 2018 to allow people to travel, even though the celebratory events still take place over three days.
+People all over the city douse each other with water in a symbolic ceremony of purification and cleansing to prepare for the next year.
+It's a great way for expats who aren’t afraid of getting a bit wet to enjoy Thai culture.

-For two weeks in October, vegetarian expats will have no problem finding good food in Bangkok.
-Observed across the country, the city’s celebrations are centred in Chinatown.
+For two weeks in late September or early October, vegetarian expats will have no problem finding good food in Bangkok.
 Religious rites are performed at Chinese temples, and participating restaurants and stalls around the city wave yellow and red flags to signal they are taking part.
-Expats should be sure to see a few of the various cultural performances that take place around this time, and try the vegetarian dishes made to look like meat that abound in the city during this time.
+Expats should be sure to see a few of the various cultural performances that take place and try the mouthwatering vegetarian dishes that abound in the city during this time.

 Bangkok Marathon (November)

-Due to the extreme temperatures Bangkok sees in November, the Bangkok Marathon is said to be one of the world's toughest – all the more reason for new residents to cheer on the runners taking part in this gruelling race or even take up the challenge of participating themselves.
+Established in 1987, the Bangkok Marathon is said to be one of the world's toughest due to the extreme temperatures the city sees in November.
+This is all the more reason for new residents to cheer on the runners taking part in this gruelling race, or even take up the challenge of participating themselves.

 Loy Krathong (November)